 I have seen this issue occurs when you are performing an in-place upgrade to Windows 10.
 If the upgrade activity is failed due to some reason, then the ConfigMgr client will fall under-provisioning mode (not always).

-If ConfigMgr client falls under-provisioning mode, then client-side communications can not be reached to the SCCM servers.
+If the ConfigMgr client falls under-provisioning mode, then client-side communications can not be reached to the SCCM servers.
 The client can receive the new policies as per my experience.

 In the SCCM console, you can see the client will be in an inactive state.
-There are few steps discussed below that can be followed to remove the ConfigMgr client manually out of provisioning mode.
+There are a few steps discussed below that can be followed to remove the ConfigMgr client manually out of provisioning mode.

 - Changing Registry Value